viji9899/PowerBI/README.md

 Financial Planning: Inform financial planning by understanding customer behavior, tenure, and balance distribution.

 Operational Efficiency: Optimize resources based on job classifications and tenure insights.

+Problem Statement 3: **Sales and Order Analysis**

+**Overview**:

+This PowerBI project focuses on the analysis of sales and order data from an e-commerce platform.
+The dataset includes detailed information about individual orders, customer details, and key metrics related to sales and profitability.

+**Usage**

+This PowerBI project provides interactive dashboards and reports to facilitate data-driven decision-making for the e-commerce platform:

+Sales Strategy: Optimize sales strategies based on sales trends and customer segments.

+Inventory Management: Improve inventory decisions by analyzing product performance.

+Geographic Expansion: Identify opportunities for expansion into new regions or markets.

+Profitability Improvement: Implement strategies to enhance overall profitability, considering factors like discounts and product categories